 From Finchampstead Road, after going under the railway bridges, signs for through traffic will take you past the station, as above.

 The church car park is in Norreys Avenue , on the North side, (opposite the churchyard, and to the right of where the photographer stood to take the picture).
-There is also some on-street parking in Norreys Avenue.
+This is shared with the adjacent flats, and can be busy when there is an event in the Cornerstone or church.
+There is some on-street parking on the south side of Norreys Avenue, but with a 3 hour limit.

 From most directions, turn left into Norreys Avenue from Wiltshire Road before you reach the church, and the car park entrance is the first on your left.
 To get to Norreys Avenue if coming from the East, along London Road, turn right into Barrett Crescent just opposite the school and sports centre.
 Then turn first left into Norreys Avenue and follow it (quite a way) until you see the church.
 The church car park is just before the block of flats on the right (and is shared with them).

 The Easthampstead Road car park is much bigger, and just as near to the main church entrance.
 It operates a pay and display scheme.
-During working hours the cost depends on length of stay but there is a fixed charge for overnight or daytime on Sunday / Bank Holiday.
-(Before July 2016 charges only applied during working hours.)
+During working hours the cost depends on length of stay.
+In July 2016 a fixed charge was introduced for overnight and Bank Holidays but it was later suspended during the town centre building work.
+For current details see the Council website .

 From London Road or Wiltshire Road, after passing the church, follow the one way system into Peach Street (past The Ship) and after 150 yards turn left into Easthampstead Road (opposite a parade of shops).
 The car park entrance is on the left, just after the Bingo hall on your right.
 Go to the far part of the car park.
 There is a path next to the block of flats in the picture that leads into Peach Street, where you turn right past The Ship to reach the Church.